-As you are all aware, students are given additional opportunities to achieve or improve grades in Year 10 before their final examinations in Year 11.
+At Chesterfield High School we have an early entry policy for examinations.
+Students are given additional opportunities to achieve or improve grades in Year 10 before their final examinations in Year 11.
 The motivational benefits of students experiencing success, throughout their GCSE courses are significant and early entry is one element of Chesterfield High School’s approach to ensuring all students succeed in their GCSE examinations.

-One consequence of the school drive for academic excellence is that the final results that pupils achieve at the end of Year 11, are not the results that are reported by the Department for Education in the School Performance Tables and therefore, do not reflect the excellent results of the pupils and the school to the wider community.
+However, one consequence of the school drive for academic excellence is that the final results that pupils achieve at the end of Year 11, are not the results that are reported by the Department for Education in the School Performance Tables and therefore, do not reflect the excellent results of the pupils and the school to the wider community.

 To try to ensure that the true message of the success of our students, staff and parents reaches a wider audience I have posted this message on our website.

 To help parents and any other interested parties see the true performance of our students and school, I have shown below the first entry result for our school which is published in the Department of Education Tables and below the actual results which students achieved at the end of Year 11.

-|Chesterfield High School||Progress 8 score||Grade 5 or above in English and Maths GCSEs||Attainment 8|
+|Chesterfield High School||Progress 8||Grade 5 or above in English & Maths||Attainment 8|

-|England State Funded Schools||-0.02||43%||46.6|
+|England State Funded Schools||-0.05||43%||46.6|

 62% of our students achieved results above national expectations for their ability.